About

 Remove the lid and take out the mini Idli stand.
 Leave it for a couple of minutes.

-Now, Grease a spoon and carefully scoop out each Idli and place in a bowl.
+Now, Grease a spoon and carefully scoop out each Idli and place it in a bowl.
 Drizzle some ghee (clarified butter) over the idlis for a divine taste.

 Finally, serve the hot, steamed Button, Bullet or Mini Idlis on a plate with sambar, coconut chutney and gunpowder or podi.

-Or, serve in a bowl with the idlis drowned in a pool of tangy sambar.
+Or serve in a bowl with the idlis drowned in a pool of tangy sambar.

-Button Idlis
+Button Idlis with sambar

 Tags: baby idlisbullet idlisbutton idliButton-Idlis or Rice cakeschutneygunpowderidliidliimini idlispodisambarSoft Mini-Idlis